 How do I build my knowledge?

 Serving on Groups is a guidebook and online learning module created by the Wisconsin Family Assistance Center for Education, Training, and Support to support members of stakeholder groups, such as SICCs and SAPs.
 The Understanding Data as Information section is intended to build basic data literacy and describe the steps or stages involved in using data.
 It provides an introduction about data for some and a good refresher for those with more experience using data.
-Click on the image below to complete the Serving on Groups: Understanding Data online module (WI FACETS, 2013).
+Access the Serving on Groups: Understanding Data online module (WI FACETS, 2013).

 Or view the full Serving on Groups Guidebook (see Section 6: Understanding Data as Information)